jjmcdermott/Recompute/README.md

 ## Dependencies

 The server is written in Python, using Tornado and Flask.
-See requirements.txt.
+You will need Python2.7x.
+We recommend running the server inside a virtual environment.
+Read [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for more information.

+You can install Python's virtual environment virtualenv with pip:

+- `$ pip install virtualenv`

+To create and use a virtual environment:

+- `$ virtualenv venv`
+- `$ source venv/bin/activate`

+To install all the dependencies:

+- `$ pip install -r requirements.txt`

 ## How it works